 3 drops Clove Oil

 2 Tbsp.
 Black Walnut Hull Extract

-Mix together, then add to 1 copy water, aloe vera gel, or a combination of water and aloe vera.
+Mix the essential oils together, then add 1 cup of either water or aloe vera gel, or a combination of the two.
 The rose geranium will help repel ticks, citronella repels mosquitoes, black walnut repels flies and fleas and rosemary, like lavender and clove, is an all-purpose repellent.

 Basic Essential Oil Repellent Recipe

 10 to 25 drops essential oil